MrBenJ/modern-js-by-example/book/003-complex-data-types.md

 Objects are containers for named values (properties), sometimes referred to as key/value pairs.
 Names are always stored as strings, but values can be any type, including objects.

 Objects don't keep an order of their properties.
-If you need to maintain a certain order of values, then use an Array.
+If you need to maintain a certain order of values, then use an `Array`.

 You can access properties through dot syntax or bracket syntax.
 ```js